mrbackend/java-trampoline/docs/user-guide.md

 before proceeding.

 This algorithm won't work if the depth of the tree is in the order of thousands.
-That case is not as contrived as you might think; this tree type could be very fit for algorithms that require a fast append operation, in which case it could become very unbalanced, leaning either to the left or the right.
+That case is not as contrived as you might think; this tree type could be very fit for algorithms that need a type that offers a fast append operation, in which case such trees could become very unbalanced, leaning either to the left or the right.

 Now, a tail recursive algorithm can always be rewritten as a loop (see [Wikiedia: Tail call](https://en.wikipedia.org/wiki/Tail_call)), but tree traversal is not, and can't be rewritten to